 Industrial Production Mom in Italy averaged 0.20 percent from 1960 until 2021, reaching an all time high of 42.20 percent in May of 2020 and a record low of -27.80 percent in March of 2020.
 This page provides the latest reported value for - Italy Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production Mom in Italy is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Italy to stand at 0.40 in 12 months time.
-In the long-term, the Italy Industrial Production MoM is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Industrial Production Mom in Italy is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production Mom in Italy to stand at 0.80 in 12 months time.
+In the long-term, the Italy Industrial Production MoM is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.